simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-using-the-linux-command-line/index.en.md

 ## Conclusion

-In conclusion, the Linux command line interface is a powerful tool for cybersecurity professionals, but it can be daunting for beginners.
+Wrapping up, the Linux command line interface is a powerful tool for cybersecurity professionals, but it can be daunting for beginners.
 By learning the basic and advanced commands outlined in this guide, you can start using the Linux CLI to your advantage in cybersecurity.
 Remember to always use caution when running commands and to thoroughly understand what each command does before using it.
 With practice and experience, you can become proficient in using the Linux command line and take your cybersecurity skills to the next level.